caydenmb/RedHunllefShuffle/README.md

-A basic website for the livestreamer Redhunllef.
+A wager tracking (Shuffle.com) website for the streamer redhunllef.